 “HAZING” refers to any activity expected of someone joining a group (or to maintain full status in a group) that HUMILIATES, DEGRADES or risks EMOTIONAL and/or PHYSICAL HARM, regardless of the person’s willingness to participate.

-“Hazing” may include but is not limited to the following: binge drinking and drinking games; personal servitude; sleep deprivation and restrictions on personal hygiene; yelling, swearing and insulting new members/pledges individually or collectively; inappropriate consumption of any substances or smearing of such on one’s skin; brandings including the use of markers; physical beatings; paddling in any form; creation of excessive fatigue; physical and psychological shocks; sexual simulation and sexual assault; kidnapping and blindfolding; being forced to wear apparel which is embarrassing, humiliating, or not morally in good taste; quests; treasure hunts; scavenger hunts; morally-degrading or humiliating games and activities; engaging in public stunts and buffoonery; road trips; and/or any other activity which is inconsistent with academic achievement, fraternal, college or university policy, or applicable city, county, state, province, tribal federal or country law.
+“Hazing” may include but is not limited to the following: binge drinking and drinking games; personal servitude; sleep deprivation and restrictions on personal hygiene; yelling, swearing and insulting new members/candidates individually or collectively; inappropriate consumption of any substances or smearing of such on one’s skin; brandings including the use of markers; physical beatings; paddling in any form; creation of excessive fatigue; physical and psychological shocks; sexual simulation and sexual assault; kidnapping and blindfolding; being forced to wear apparel which is embarrassing, humiliating, or not morally in good taste; quests; treasure hunts; scavenger hunts; morally-degrading or humiliating games and activities; engaging in public stunts and buffoonery; road trips; and/or any other activity which is inconsistent with academic achievement, fraternal, college or university policy, or applicable city, county, state, province, tribal federal or country law.

 Contractual Agreements & Additional Insureds

-No chapter, colony or member, may enter into any written or oral contract or financial agreement using the name of Alpha Omega Epsilon Sorority.
+No chapter, prospective chapter or member, may enter into any written or oral contract or financial agreement using the name of Alpha Omega Epsilon Sorority.
 This includes without limitation such agreements as leases, contracts, hold harmless agreements, liability releases, account statements, purchase orders, and hotel or banquet contracts.
-As the Sorority’s insurance does not afford protection for outside parties, no chapter, colony or member may enter into any written or oral agreement under which the responsibility or liability of some party other than the Sorority is assumed.
+As the Sorority’s insurance does not afford protection for outside parties, no chapter, prospective chapter or member may enter into any written or oral agreement under which the responsibility or liability of some party other than the Sorority is assumed.
 Additional Insured status under the Sorority’s insurance requires the prior agreement of both the Sorority and its insurers.

 Automobiles and Transportation